MaistoV/BSpenaHPQC/doc/Hadoop.md

 ## YARN <a name="YARN"></a>
 YARN (Yet Another Resource Negotiator)<sup>[[8]](References.md#yarn)</sup><sup>[[9]](References.md#yarn_intro)</sup><sup>[[10]](References.md#yarn_tutorial)</sup> is a freamwork for distributed computing which separates resorse menagement and processing components.
 YARN :
-* Allows the exectution of different kind of **applications**, like MapReduce job, DAG of job , Stream processing, etc...
+* Allows the exectution of an **application**, it can be a **single MapReduce job** or **DAG of jobs**.
 * Sends computations where the data is stored on locak disks (property of **data locality**)
 * Uses the **containers**, collection of all the resources necessary to run an application on a node in a cluster.
 * Has a **master-slave nodes architecture**.

 YARN has the following components :
 * **ResourceManager** : The **master daemon** runs on master node.
 It manages the resources among all the applications in the system.
-The daemon assigns tasks to the NodeManager and schedules containers.
+The daemon assigns map and reduce tasks to the NodeManager and schedules containers.
 The ResourceManager has two main components :
     * **Scheduler** : It is a pure scheduler (does not perform monitoring or tracking of the applications' status), it allocates resources or container to the running applications.
     * **ApplicationsManager** : Accepts **job submissions** by the clients<sup>[[11]](References.md#yarn_app)</sup> and secures resources on a node (an operation known as "**negotiating the first container**") to launch the ApplicationMaster.
 * **NodeManager** : The **slave deamon** runs on the worker node.
 It launches, manages and monitors resource usage of the containers on a node.